Changamka Microhealth Limited

 Country of Operation

 Changamka's mission is “to innovatively use technology, to create mechanisms for delivery of easily accessible, affordable, quality healthcare."
-Changamka bases its work off of the idea that most Kenyans are not too poor to pay for healthcare, but they do not have the proper mechanisms for saving.
+Changamka bases its work on the idea that most Kenyans are not too poor to pay for healthcare, but they do not have the proper mechanisms for saving.
 The Changamka Smart Card fills this role.
 Once a client is issued their personalized card, they can add money whenever and in whatever increments they want, allowing them to save at their own pace.
 Money is added either at a GPRS terminal, or through a mobile phone.
 An unlimited amount of money can be added to the card and there is no expiration date.

 Key program components